Huey-Hutch/Form-hubspot/README.md

 ## Overview

-This project is a custom signup form designed to be integrated into a Hubspot landing page while also leveraging Google Places API for city based user inputs.
+This project is a custom signup form designed to be integrated into a Hubspot landing page.
+It also leverages the Google Places API for city based user inputs.
 The form is styled for a seamless user experience and supports automatic city suggestions, IP tracking, and structured input validation.

 ## Features

-- **Hubspot Form Integration:** Uses HubSpot's embed script to connect the form with a HubSpot landing page.
+- **Hubspot Form Integration:** Uses Hubspot's embed script to connect the form with a Hubspot landing page.
 - **Google Places API Integration:** Autocomplete feature for city selection.
-- **IP Address Retrieval:** Captures user's IP address for enhanced tracking.
+- **IP Address Retrieval:** Captures the user's IP address for enhanced tracking.
 - **Responsive Design:** Fully responsive and mobile-friendly.
-- **Enhanced Form Styling:** Improved form aesthetics for better user experience.
+- **Enhanced Form Styling:** Improved form aesthetics for a better user experience.

 **Technologies Used**
 - **Markup & Styling:** HTML, CSS for layout and design